 This project is proudly supported by The Arts Centre Gold Coast Benefactors.

 Sandi Woo is a Brisbane-based independent producer, dance artist, community development facilitator and educator.
 For over 20 years, Sandi has worked in the arts industry both as a freelancer and with established organisations.
 She has developed and delivered a number of community projects including Gallery Moves for Broome’s 2012 Shinju Matsuri and Because of You… as part of AusdanceWA’s 2013 Future Landings.
 In 2013 she was awarded the WA Dance Award for Outstanding Achievement in Regional and/or Community Dance for her project YouTubeMeDance.
 Sandi believes in the power of the creative process to reflect, learn, and observe ourselves in daily life.
 Her work aims at providing opportunities for community to engage with movement and dance to develop their creative voice.
 Most recently Sandi has undertaken workshops with Leisa Shelton, Dance Integrated Australia and was recently supported by ArtsQLD for professional development, for which she attended the inaugural Salamanca Moves Festival in Hobart.
 She most recently worked with Philip Channells & Gavin Webber on an inclusive project supported by The Arts Centre Gold Coast, called No Difference.

-Photo: Kate Holmes
+Main Photo: Kate Holmes